dodokek/BinaryTranslator/README.md

-# Binary translator
+# The JIT

 ## Overview
-In this project I combined all my skills, that I gained from educating on the 1st course of MIPT.
+In this project I combined all my skills, that I gained from educating on the 1st year of MIPT.

 ## About

-I will translate binary code, generated from my own <a href="https://github.com/dodokek/ProgrammingLanguage">Programming language</a> into **x86-64** machine code.
-Program will walk through the executable and translate each instruction into the corresponding instruction for x86-64 architecture.
-My translator translates the instructions and puts them in a buffer that is allocated in the C program.
-Further with the help of mprotect the buffer becomes executable, and code injection occurs.
+I translate binary code, generated from my own <a href="https://github.com/dodokek/ProgrammingLanguage">Programming language</a> into **x86-64** machine code.
+Program walks through the executable and translate each instruction into one or several *x86-64* instructions architecture. <br><br> My translator translates the instructions and puts them in a buffer that is allocated in the C program.
+Further with the help of *mprotect syscall* the buffer becomes executable, and code injection occurs.
+<br><br>
+With the help of JIT compilation, execution became **~30 times faster**.

 > Before translation I optimize command's structure to improve the performance a bit.